scout-ch/tractor-k8s-shared-pbs-redirector/README.md

 # pbs-redirector
-Small repo to properly redirect domains to other locations
+Small tool to properly redirect domains to other locations

 ## How to add another redirect